-Andy is particularly skilled at concepting the technical aspects of design, especially less obvious and outside-of-the-box designs.
-When you open your delivery, it's the stark monochrome print of an original line drawing by Sarah that is likely to demand your eye’s attention first.
+Andy is particularly skilled at conceiving the technical aspects of design, especially less obvious and outside-of-the-box designs.
+When you open your delivery, it's the monochrome print of an original line drawing by Sarah that is likely to demand your eye’s attention first.
 But, it is Andy’s clever design of the outer wrapping that enables the subsequent experience.

 Not satisfied that the protective outer wrapping should be any less of an enjoyable experience than what lies inside, Sarah and Andy worked on a clever folding wrapping with a smart opening mechanism that ensures you know that no one has tampered with your lovely fragrance.
 It also comes with a re-seal sticky tab for those want to re-use the wrapping.
 And let’s face it, many might, with its print of an original drawing by Sarah Baker.

 Once you remove the outer wrapping, a handsome charcoal presentation box emerges.
-When you lift the flap and open the box, the bottle of Gold Spot is revealed, snugly held in an insert of a tactile eco foam with a stylish texture, also in charcoal.
+When you lift the flap and open the box, the bottle is revealed, snugly held in an insert of a tactile eco foam with a stylish texture, also in charcoal.
 This eco foam is made from recycled materials and is recyclable, produced by a German manufacturer committed to sustainability innovation in premium packaging.